stagvant/SKDBG/README.md

 - Modifies Sekiro Shadows Die Twice a FromSoftware game before boot.
 - Activates a way to enable the overworld debug camera with combo.
 - Redirects lock on target button to take control of an entity.
+- Activates developer menu which grants more freedom.
+- Additionally framepacing issues were fixed.

 ## Overworld debug camera